 - Family history.
 If other family members had varicose veins, there's a greater chance you will too.

 - Obesity.
-Being overweight puts added pressure on your veins.
+Being overweight puts added pressure on veins.

 - Standing or sitting for long periods of time.
-Your blood doesn't flow as well if you're in the same position for long periods.
+Movement helps blood flow.

 Complications of varicose veins, although rare, can include:

 - Bleeding.
-Occasionally, veins very close to the skin may burst.
-This usually causes only minor bleeding.
-But, any bleeding warrants medical attention because there's a high risk it can happen again.
+Occasionally, veins close to the skin burst.
+Although this usually causes only minor bleeding, it requires medical attention.

 - Watching your weight